dreamvo/gilfoyle/README.md

 ## Current status

+It's a **Work In Progress**.
 As this project is very recent, it's under heavy development and not suitable for production yet.
 Please consider v0 as unstable.
 Want to contribute ?
 Check the [backlog](https://github.com/dreamvo/gilfoyle/projects/1).

 ## Design